albuquerque-lucas/albuquerque-lucas/README.md

 ## Welcome to my personal Github!

 This repository serves as a showcase of my work, projects, and contributions as a full-stack developer.
-Here you will find a collection of code samples, side projects, and open-source contributions that highlight my skills and expertise.

 ### Here you will find some projects I've been working on!

 ### Also some code samples, side projects and open-source contributions that highlight my sills.

-Feel free to explore the various folders and files to get a deeper understanding of my coding style, problem-solving abilities, and technical knowledge.
+Feel free to explore the my folders and files to get a deeper understanding of my coding style, problem-solving abilities, and technical knowledge.
 I am constantly updating and adding new projects to demonstrate my growth and learning journey.

 If you have any questions, feedback, or collaboration opportunities, please don't hesitate to reach out.